iqaan/BruteForce-CSharp/README.md

   --user             Find the password of a single user.
 Either this or
                      --usernames must be provided

-  -P, --passwords    Required.
-Path of the file that contains passwords
+  -P, --passwords    Path of the file that contains passwords

+  --pass             In case only single password is to be tried.
+Either this
+                     or --passwords must be provided

-  -l, --login        Required.
+  -l, --loginuser    Required.
 The name of the username field in the form

-  -f, --pass         Required.
+  -f, --loginpass    Required.
 The name of the password field in the form

   -w, --url          Required.
 The URL where the form request is to be sent